stephenlb/pubnub-mongo-pipe/blog.md

 The partnership involed joint PR and blogging, however it took a turn when a new opportunity/idea was presented.
-This particular idea stemmed from a commission listed on the broker's website for building an integrated Real-time Map Service:
+This particular idea stemmed from a commission listed on the broker's website for building an integrated Real-time Map Service.
+We took the opportunity and built a **Ruby GEM** with a sprinkle of documentation.

-**Real-time data stream of Geo Coordinates directly from MongoDB to your iPhone**.
+### Real-time Data Stream of Geo Coordinates
+Lat/Long from MongoDB replicated to your iPhone App

-This request posted to the online workplace with a $3,025 commision listing.
+The commision posting at the online workplace with a $3,025 bounty.
-Rather than taking the commision for ourselves, we reviewed the spces/requirements and developed an open source implementation that you can download and run for your live app.
+Rather than taking the commision for ourselves, which involves building and delivering the solution in a private exchange, we instead reviewed the spceifications and requirements then we developed an open source implementation that you can download and run for your live app today!
 MIT License, so you can use this however you desire.
-We even created a GEM for you!
+We even created a GEM for you and made it easy:

 ```
 gem install monogopipe
 ```

-This is the first step and we'll walk you through more details.
+This is the first step in the process and next we'll walk you through more details.
-Now may be the time for you to watch the video, so feel free to jump into that now if you want a very, very brief demonstration/usage including installing the Ruby gem and executing the commands to setup MongoDB and then running the Pipe Daemon.
+Actually now may be the time for you to watch the short video, so feel free to jump into that now if you want a very, very brief demonstration/usage covering:

+ 1. Installing the Ruby gem and
+ 2. Executing the commands to setup MongoDB and
+ 3. Running the Pipe Daemon.
+ 4. Launching the Map Viewer.
+ 5. Finally inserting lat/long coords into MongoDB.

 >The video will show usage of the MongoPubNubPipe gem.